michaelbach/Oscilloscope2OGL/README.md

+©2013 Michael Bach, michael.bach@uni-freiburg.de, michaelbach.de

 Oscilloscope2OGL
 ================

 A simple multi-channel "oscilloscope" for MacOS.
-Similar to Oscilloscope3, but using OpenGL.
+Similar to Oscilloscope3, but using OpenGL; with a simplified tester.

 This oscilloscope can have one or up to kOscilloscopeMaxNumberOfTraces traces (preset to 8).